jorge17alfe/getproduct/README.md

 "# getproduct"
-1. Add file function of your theme the next code:
+1. Add in your theme file functions.php the next code for add bootstrap:

 //registe bootstrap for principal view function GpViewRegisterBootstrapCSS($hook)